Privacy Notice

 You have the right to opt out from the Feel Good Suffolk Partnership receiving and processing your personal identifiable information.

 There are occasions where service providers will have a legal duty to share information, for example for safeguarding or criminal issues.
 The process for opting out will depend on what the specific data is and what programme it relates to.
-You can choose not to have information about you shared or used for any purpose beyond providing your own treatment or care.

-To opt out of your data being used, please email feelgoodsuffolk@suffolk.gov.uk.
 All personal data will be removed within 24 hours of receipt of an individual choosing to opt out.

 Your rights under data protection law